 Valentine's Day is not an official holiday though in the U.S., meaning government offices and schools are open as usual.
 The date used to be the celebration of a Saint named Valentine who allegedly saved a young girl's life.
 It wasn't until the Middle Ages that romance somehow got mixed in with the date and lovers would send each other handwritten love notes.
 Back then you couldn't just go to the store and buy a card the way you can now.

-You know Valentine's Day is around the corner when stores begin to decorate with red and pink hearts and the symbol of Cupid, a winged ancient Roman god said to strike the hearts of people with his arrow.
-Now it seems Cupid goes straight after your wallet because you will also see many more jewelry ads as Valentine's Day approaches.
+You know Valentine's Day is around the corner when stores begin to decorate with red and pink hearts and the symbol of Cupid, a winged ancient Roman god said to strike the hearts of people Now it seems Cupid goes straight after your wallet because you will also see many more jewelry ads as Valentine's Day approaches.

 Copyright © 2017.
 All rights reserved.